kash-kj/test-repo/README.md

 - run Search with long strings (to see how it fits in the search box and if it doesn't break search engine)
 - run Search and then update Search criteria
 - run Search and use different Filter criteria - to see if it works together returning the correct results
-- use Search (on search page) whic refreshes results after every char (likely to break at some point since it does live refresh)
+- use Search (on search page) which refreshes results after every char (likely to break at some point since it does live refresh)
 - use Filters - mix with all filters - check returned results are correct
 - use Filters and then clear them - check returned results are correct
 - open Event and go back - see if we land on the correct page (list of events from previous step)